States of Being

 Why A Sense of Belonging?

-People have to feel that they matter.
-In order to cooperate, build teams, and embody active empathy, we have to have trust in one another.
-A sense of belonging is critical to developing, nurturing, and sustaining trust.
-This is because perceived isolation –– feeling alone ––can create a matrix of harm that undermines trust.
+A sense of belonging matters because perceived isolation –– feeling alone – can create a matrix of harm that undermines trust.
 Most frequently reported are a heightened vigilance for social threats, an increase in anxiety and hostility, and withdrawal.
-(Even poor sleep and daytime fatigue are consequences of a sense of isolation.)

-This has short and long-term consequences when there is a chronic sense of isolation.
-The matrix of behaviors described above most commonly leads to false interpretations of the person who feels isolated: they’re not prepared, engaged, confident, or worse –– not smart enough.
-The most significant consequence is the assumption that they have no leadership qualities or potential.
-This impacts promotions to top leadership positions, perpetuating the cycle of predominantly white-led schools and organizations, and the propensity for the proliferation of white- supremacist organizations.
-And the unbroken cycle continues.
+There are short and long-term consequences when there is a chronic sense of isolation.
+The matrix of behaviors described above most commonly leads to false interpretations of the person who feels isolated.
+Translated: they’re not prepared, engaged, confident, or worse –– not smart enough.